jeanchaneto/social-media-app/README.md

 ![](./public/readme-preview.jpg )

-A demo social media app with full CRUD capabilities and email/password authentication usgin Firebase.
+A demo social media app with full CRUD capabilities and email/password authentication using Firebase.

 Users can post a photo, like and save posts.